doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about multi-indexing , groupby and bins in pandas today.
 Did a problem based on the mentioned topics.
 **Thoughts:** This video by @justmarkham was very helpful in understanding all these topics, especially multi-indexing. https://youtu.be/tcRGa2soc-c

+# 100 Days Of Code - Log

+### Day 23: June 17, 2020

+**Today's Progress**: Completed the pandas problems I was stuck on for five days.
+Learned about simple linear regression and tried it on an example dataset.
+**Thoughts:** Persistence is the key.